kallol890/Repo/readme.md

 Ans:- Commits are the core building block units of a Git project timeline.
 Commits can be thought of as snapshots or milestones along the timeline of a Git project.Commit s are created with the git commit command to capture the state of a project at that point in time

+8. What is Merge conflict in Git?
+Ans: A merge conflict is an event that takes place when Git is unable to automatically resolve differences in code between two commits.
+Git can merge the changes automat ically only if the commits are on different lines or branches.

+9. How to resolve the conflict?
+Ans:- The easiest way to resolve a conflicted file is to open it and make any necessary changes.
+After editing the file, we can use the git add a command to stage the new merged content.
+The final step is to create a new commit with the help of the git commit command.